 Anya Ambarish, 10, Best Elementary School Poem Winner, lives in Dulles, Virginia.
 She goes to Rosa Lee Carter Elementary school and is in the fifth grade.
 Her favorite subject at school is reading, and she also enjoys science and social studies.
 She is passionate about poetry, writing, reading, tennis, basketball and ping-pong.
 Many of her short stories and poems have been published in various books and websites.
 She aspires to become a lawyer or a writer.

 Maryem Bouatlaoui, 10, Best Emblem Winner, is a resident of Philadelphia, Pennsylvania.
 She was born in Morocco.
 Maryem attends Henry W. Lawton Elementary School.
 She is involved in a lot of afterschool programs like The Choir Club, Patriots Club and Environmental Club.
 Maryem also enjoys drawing and hopes to become a doctor when she grows up.

-Halley is 12 years old, and enjoys history and horses.
+Halley is 16 years old, and enjoys history and horses.
 She was a Best Poem winner in Constituting America’s inaugural year, and won Honorable Mention in Middle School for her song about the Bill of Rights.
 Halley initiated Constituting America’s Colorado Patriot Club.
-Halley lives in Estes Park, Colorado where she participates in 4-H, her youth group “The Hub,” Rooftop Rodeo and the Estes Park Equestrian Club.
+She lives in Estes Park, Colorado where she participates in 4-H, her youth group “The Huddle,” Rooftop Rodeo and the Estes Park Equestrian Club.
 An avid rider, she is an IEA team member, owns two quarter horses, and competes in the Colorado Hunter/Jumper Association circuit with her retired off track Thoroughbred, My King.